sarahfran/destination-explorer/README.md

 - Fetching data from a real or mock API endpoint as opposed to importing JSON
 - Enhance sorting/filtering options based a larger dataset
 - Introduce pagination or a way to manage larger dataset for better UX
-- Potentially display the destination details within the same window as search; where users can select destinations and view them side by side, rather than routing to a new page
+- Display destination details within the same window as search; where users can select destinations and view them side by side, rather than routing to a new page
+- Longer term, I would like to develop this project into a collaborative travel planning tool, where friends can build and share itineraries together